-How to quickly disable Face ID and Touch ID on iPhone and iPad
+If the need arises, you can quickly disable biometrics on iPhone or iPad

 - Tap Cancel if you're looking to unlock your phone or just tap the Side button to turn off the display.

-- Enter your password the next time you want to unlock your iPhone or iPad Pro.
+- Enter your password or passcode the next time you want to unlock your iPhone or iPad Pro.
 Face ID should resume its normal function at that time.

-You can also rapidly press the Sleep/Wake button five times in succession, but this triggers automatically calling emergency services.
+Note: You can also rapidly press the Sleep/Wake button five times in succession, but this triggers automatically calling emergency services.
 You'll want to make sure you quickly tap the Cancel button within three seconds.